-While healthcare providers increasingly rely on various IoHT systems, the market of connected medical devices keeps growing and offering innovative solutions.
-Delivering a compelling number of benefits, the Internet of Healthcare Things can significantly drive forward the industry.
+While medical service providers increasingly rely on various IoHT systems, the market of connected medical devices keeps growing and offering innovative solutions.
+Delivering a compelling number of benefits, ioT can significantly drive forward the healthcare industry.

 On the whole, IoMT enhances the patient experience and the quality of treatment, reduces costs, and boosts overall efficiency.
 On the other hand, it brings some challenges that should be considered when implementing IoT devices and apps.